trufflesuite/ganache/UPGRADE-GUIDE.md

 You will now be able to run `ganache` from your command line.

-_note: you may need to uninstall using yarn, or another node package manager, depending on how you originally installed ganache-cli or ganache-core._
+_NOTE: you may need to uninstall using yarn, or another node package manager, depending on how you originally installed ganache-cli or ganache-core._

 #### Locally installed